-As Chief of University Police, I am pleased to present the 2019 Annual Security and Fire Safety Report, prepared by University Police in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+As Chief of University Police, I am pleased to present the 2020 Annual Security and Fire Safety Report, prepared by University Police in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 This report is published to provide our community members with important information regarding crime and safety, and serves as an opportunity to inform our constituents of the many ways in which we strive to keep our community a safe and secure environment conducive to learning.
 During this reporting period, The University of Scranton saw a decrease in the total number of UCR crimes from the preceding year.
 There are multiple variables that may have impacted these numbers, including heightened collaborative efforts aimed at curbing high-risk behaviors, improved access control measures throughout campus and a strong and visible police presence.
-The inclusion of video surveillance and improved door security within residence halls have also contributed to an increased level of safety for those residing on campus.
-Although this year's crime statistics are favorable, and the University experienced a decrease in the number of on campus crimes, crime rates are dynamic.
-Any future challenges will be met with an intentional response and require the continued commitment from the university in maintaining a safe and secure environment.
+Although this year's crime statistics were again favorable, crime rates continue to be dynamic.
+Future challenges will be met with an intentional response and require the continued commitment from the university in maintaining a safe and secure environment.